Can You Stop Weight Loss Injections After Losing Weight? What Happens to Your Body

 Changes in portion awareness

-What Actually Happens When You Lose Weight Loss Injections
+What Actually Happens When You Stop Weight Loss Injections

-In What Cases Do People Gain Weight After Stopping Weight Loss Injections
+What Causes Weight Gain After Stopping Weight Loss Injections?

 Even with the best intentions, some people regain weight after stopping injections.
 Common pitfalls include: